sfc-gh-bhess/na_st_spcs/README.md

 The data is presented in a table sorted by highest seller to lowest.
 This example uses Streamlit for the frontend.

+This version uses a generic `setup.sql` and `config.sql` that uses Python stored procedures in `config.py` that will process a YAML file (in `objects.yml`) to programmatically create the objects in the Application.
+The idea is that the `setup.sql`, `config.sql`, and `config.py` files would stay constant, and new Applications only need to provide a new `objects.yml` that describe the objects that the Application is going to create.

+At this time, the implementaiton is not complete, but rather illustrative.
+For example, we would want the ability to create objects such as Stored Procedures or UDFs or Streamlits, but this example focuses on creating SPCS services.

 ## Setup
 There are 2 parts to set up, the Provider and the Consumer.